- Craig Wright claims to have invented Bitcoin, but his claims have never come with conclusive evidence

 Craig Wright is a man who divides opinion in the cryptocurrency community – most people either love him or hate him.
-He is the driving force behind Bitcoin Cash Satoshi’s Vision (BCHSV) and an outspoken critic of Bitcoin, but his most heinous crime in the eyes of many is his claim, initially reluctantly but now legally enforced, that he is the creator of Bitcoin – the man behind the moniker ‘Satoshi Nakamoto’.
+He is the driving force behind Bitcoin Satoshi’s Vision (BSV) and an outspoken critic of Bitcoin, but his most heinous crime in the eyes of many is his claim, initially reluctantly but now legally enforced, that he is the creator of Bitcoin – the man behind the moniker ‘Satoshi Nakamoto’.

 The outlets were both emailed information that ‘outed’ Wright, seemingly against his will, which they followed up with their own research before publishing.
 One of Wright’s associates alleged that Wright had been hacked and extorted, and the identifying information had been leaked to the press due to his non-compliance with their demands.

 Just days later, follow up pieces were published which suggested that the issue may not be as clear cut as first thought, that some of the evidence provided did not add up, or was simply fraudulent.
-This included Wright allegedly lying about his PhDs and his ownership of supercomputers, as well as the fact that a key piece of evidence, the two public keys associated with Wright but also linked to Satoshi Nakamoto, had been created more recently than the documents contained within them.
+This included Wright allegedly lying about his PhDs and his ownership of supercomputers, as well as the fact that a key piece of evidence, the two public keys associated with Wright but also linked to Satoshi Nakamoto, had been created more recently than the documents that featured them.

 This was augmented by what Wired referred to as a “trail of breadcrumbs”, including blog posts from 2008 that had been edited years later to add in important details missing when the post was originally written, that handily led all the way to one person being responsible for creating Bitcoin – Craig Wright.
 Wired also concluded that for the extortion claim to be valid, the entire plot, including the demands, the leaking of the ‘evidence’, and the subsequent threats sent to Wright and to Wired, can also only have been orchestrated by one person – Craig Wright.